Applying to the nursing program

 Whatcom's nursing program starts each fall quarter and applications are due during the preceding spring quarter.

-Fall 2015 nursing program - Applications will be accepted beginning January 19 through to and including the May 14, 2015 deadline.
+Fall 2016 nursing program - Applications will be accepted beginning January through to and including a May deadline.

 |You must complete the following steps by the nursing program application deadline to be considered for program acceptance.|